-This part of the project included the installation of 39 double-hung custom windows.
-We used the highest quality Scandinavian Pine wood, painted ‘bone white’.
+This part of the process included the installation of 39 double-hung custom windows.
+To begin, we used the highest quality Scandinavian Pine wood, which was painted ‘bone white’.
 Similarly, we chose two-over-two lites, or six-over-six lites.
 We felt all of this would more closely resemble the building’s historic design.

-Because of slight design issues in some of the previous window units, we approached each window unit separately during the shop drawings stage.
-In order to create a seamless façade, we designed a series of unique brickmold details for each unit.
-As a result, this ensured that all gaps between the window frame and the existing opening were adequately joined.
+However, because of slight design issues in some of the previous window units, we approached each window unit differently during the shop drawings stage.
+Then, to create a seamless façade, we designed a series of unique brickmold details for each unit.
+As a result of this, this ensured that all gaps between the window frame and the existing opening were adequately joined.

-Then, OPEN AWD installed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
+Subsequently, OPEN AWD installed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
 As a result of this, we were able to incorporate the unit into the building’s original design.
 Moreover, we also felt that this would provide some additional light and thermal efficiency.

-Stunning sliding doors were designed for the two uppermost floors of the penthouse were fitted with sliding doors.
-These door provided a vast amount of natural light for the entire unit.
+Stunning sliding doors were designed for the two uppermost floors of the penthouse.
+These doors provided a vast amount of natural light for the entire unit.
 Then, a walkable skylight was installed on the terrace on the penthouse’s third floor.
-Similarly, the skylight helped to open the space up further.
+Likewise, the skylight helped to open the space up further.
 Lastly, a unique frameless, floating corner window was fitted into the second-floor façade.